algorandfoundation/puya/docs/lg-structure.md

 clear-state program.
 These are tied together in Algorand Python as a single class.

-All contracts must inherit from the base class `algopy.BaseContract` - either directly or indirectly, which can include inheriting from `algopy.ARC4Contract`.
+All contracts must inherit from the base class `algopy.BaseContract` - either directly or indirectly, which can include inheriting from `algopy.ARC4Contract` or its alias, `algopy.Contract`.

 The life-cycle of a smart contract matches the semantics of Python classes when you consider deploying a smart contract as "instantiating" the class.
 Any calls to that smart contract are made